Short. Sharp. Facts!

 Can you tell us about any forthcoming projects that you may have coming up?

-Thursday 1st July, we have the Rum Punch 2nd Anniversary event at Rudys Revenge in Holborn, and on Sunday 25th July, Poetry in the Park – the family-friendly, poetry picnic at Hyde Park (Cumberland Gate/Speakers Corner end).
+Well, on Thursday 1st July, we have the Rum Punch 2nd Anniversary event at Rudys Revenge in Holborn, and on Sunday 25th July, Poetry in the Park – the family-friendly, poetry picnic at Hyde Park (Cumberland Gate/Speakers Corner end).

-Saran Green performing at ‘This is Poetry – Do not Panic!’ brought to you by Apples & Snakes, at Soho Theatre, tomorrow, Wednesday 16 June at 8pm
+Catch Saran Green performing at ‘This is Poetry – Do not Panic!’ brought to you by Apples & Snakes, at Soho Theatre, tomorrow, Wednesday 16 June at 8pm

-Tickets: £8 / £6 Information: 020 7478 0100 / Web
+Tickets: £8 / £6 Information: 020 7478 0100 / Website

 Further info on Saran Green:

-Stanzas of Saran Green MySpace
+Partnas in Rhyme Stanzas of Saran Green MySpace

 No comments: